fit-check-app/design-spec/src/interaction/clothing-item-management.md

         - like: fuzzy match: `name:like:red` search for clothing items that contain the string "red"
         - not: opposing match: `name:not:like:red` searches for clothing items that **do not** contain the string "red"
         - absence of modifier defaults to fuzzy
+- Any attribute explicitly defined in the clothing item record
+- Combination can be conjunctive or disjunctive

 ### Results